nicolabarban/nicolabarban.github.io/about/index.md

   caption: "Photo credit: [**Nicola Barban**](http://nicolabarban.com/photography)"
 ---

 I am a Reader (Associate Professor) at the Institute for Social and Economic Research (ISER) at the University of Essex and a co-Director of the  ESRC Research Centre on Micro-Social Change (MiSoC).
-I am also  a Associate  Fellow at Nuffield College.
+I am also  an Associate  Fellow at Nuffield College.
 I did my  PhD in Statistical Sciences at the University of Padova, Italy.
 Before moving to Essex, I worked as Senior Research Associate at the University of Oxford.

 ***